Technological unemployment: Compensation effects

 The "by new machines" effect is now rarely discussed by economists; it is often accepted that Marx successfully refuted it.
 Even pessimists often concede that product innovation associated with the "by new products" effect can sometimes have a positive effect on employment.
 An important distinction can be drawn between 'process' and 'product' innovations.
 Evidence from Latin America seems to suggest that product innovation significantly contributes to the employment growth at the firm level, more so than process innovation.
 The extent to which the other effects are successful in compensating the workforce for job losses has been extensively debated throughout the history of modern economics; the issue is still not resolved.
 One such effect that potentially complements the compensation effect is job multiplier.
 According to research developed by Enrico Moretti, with each additional skilled job created in high tech industries in a given city, more than two jobs are created in the non-tradable sector.
 His findings suggest that technological growth and the resulting job-creation in high-tech industries might have a more significant spillover effect than anticipated.
 Evidence from Europe also supports such a job multiplier effect, showing local high-tech jobs could create five additional low-tech jobs.

 Many economists pessimistic about technological unemployment accept that compensation effects did largely operate as the optimists claimed through most of the 19th and 20th century.
 Yet they hold that the advent of computerisation means that compensation effects have become less effective.
 An early example of this argument was made by Wassily Leontief in 1983.
 He conceded that after some disruption, the advance of mechanization during the Industrial Revolution increased the demand for labour as well as increasing pay due to effects that flow from increased productivity.
 While early machines lowered the demand for muscle power, they were unintelligent and needed large numbers of human operators to remain productive.
 Yet since the introduction of computers into the workplace, there is now less need not just for muscle power but also for human brain power.
 Hence even as productivity continues to rise, the lower demand for human labour may mean less pay and employment.
-However, this argument is not fully supported by more recent empirical studies.
-One research done by Erik Brynjolfsson and Lorin M. Hitt in 2003 presents direct evidence that suggests a positive short-term effect of computerization on firm-level measured productivity and output growth.
-In addition, they find the long-term productivity contribution of computerization and technological changes might even be greater.